FRAME Pallet

 Basically, your blockchain's equivalent to handling webhooks.

 These are functions that blockchain users can call.
-This is often called a Dispatchable Call.
+This is often called a `Dispatchable Call`.

 This is the macro where dispatchable calls are composed.